webcrumbs/javascript-crumbs-slides/chapters/prototype/Readme.md

 ### `constructor` property

 Every object has a special property called `constructor`
-that refer to its constructor function.
+that refers to constructor function.

 ```js
 function Cat (name) {